Linear regression and its inference on noisy network-linked data: Introduction

 In this paper, a new regression model to fit the network-linked data is proposed that addresses both drawbacks mentioned above.
 The new model is based on a flexible network effect assumption and is robust to network observational errors.
 It also allows us to perform tests and construct confidence intervals for the model parameters.
 Our theoretical analysis provides the support for model estimation and inference and quantifies the magnitude of network observational errors under which the inference remains robust.
 Moreover, in the random network perturbation scenario, the tradeoff between the available information of the network structure and the level of robustness of the statistical inference is characterized.
 In its most difficult setting, when no prior knowledge about the network model is available, the result reveals a phase-transition phenomenon at the network average degree of $\sqrt{n}$, above which the inference is asymptotically correct, and below which the inference becomes invalid.
 The inference could remain valid for much sparser networks if more information about the network structure is available.
 For example, when the network model is known and an effective parametric estimation can be applied, the sparsity requirement can be relaxed to $\log{n}$.
 To the best of our knowledge, this paper is the first work that addresses the inference of the network-linked regression models and accounts for the network observational errors.

 Related to the network-linked model proposed in this paper is the semi-parametric model called ``regression with network cohesion" (RNC), introduced by \cite{li2016prediction}.
-In their model, the network effect is represented by individual parameters that are assumed to be ``smooth" over the network, and a similar idea is used in a few other statistical estimation settings \citep{smola2003kernels,li2008network,sharpnack2013detecting,wang2014trend,zhao2016significance,fan2018approximate}.
-The model can be estimated under the partial linear regression framework.
+In their model, the network effect is represented by individual parameters that are assumed to be ``smooth" over the network, and a similar idea is used in a few other statistical estimation settings \citep{wang2014trend,zhao2016significance,fan2018approximate}.
 Despite its flexibility of social effect assumption and excellent predictive performance, the RNC model lacks a valid inference framework and cannot be applied in many modern applications where statistical inference is needed \citep{ogburn2018challenges, su2019testing}.
-The result from a related problem in \cite{li2019high} indicates that the RNC estimator fails to guarantee valid inference under reasonable assumptions.
+The result of \cite{li2019high} indicates that the RNC estimator fails to guarantee valid inference under reasonable assumptions unless additional assumptions such as sparsity are made \citep{zhao2016significance}.
 Moreover, little is known about the robustness of the RNC method to network observational errors, although preliminary results have been obtained in a particular scenario of network sparsification \citep{sadhanala2016graph,li2016prediction}.
-As can be seen later, the proposed method overcomes these limitations and is computationally more efficient.
+In contrast, our model does not assume the smoothness of network effects as in the RNC method.
+Instead, we use a general relational subspace to define the social effects.
+As can be seen later, the proposed model overcomes both of the two aforementioned limitations of RNC and is computationally more efficient.

 Table~\ref{tab:model-compare} gives a high-level comparison between the proposed model and two popular benchmark regression models (discussed previously) in three aspects: the flexibility of modeling social effects, the availability of an inference method, and the provable robustness to the network perturbation.
 The model we introduced in this paper is the only one of the three which renders all of the desired properties.